DaunKimY/torchModelSummary/README.md

 # Model-Summary-Module-for-Pytorch
 A custom-renovated version of torchsummary module

+## Abstract
+- A pytorch model splitter, layer by layer for implenting model parallelism/pipelining
+- A summarizer of a pytorch model

 ## Introduction
 ### Limitation of GPU's DRAM for a huge model
 ![Fig 1.
 VGG 16’s GPU memory usage for five batches on Tesla 4](./torchModelSummary/Fig1.png)